Registration is open for:

 - The program is an unlicensed drop-off preschool program offered for two or more hours at a time (e.g. Duffer Doo)

 All participants must submit a completed Enrolment Form on or before the first day of camp.
 If required, please also complete the Medication Forms and submit them at the same time.
 Forms will be emailed to clients and we encourage you to fill them out in advance.
 Printed copies will be available on site.

 Clients have the option to use a payment plan for:

-- Summer camps (payment taken the Sunday two weeks before the camp starts).
+- Summer camps (payment taken the Sunday one week before the camp starts).

 - Before and after school programs (payment taken the first day of each month).